 Field Description Application Indicates the authentication application for which the Login Method or Enable Method lists are defined.
 The possible field values are: Console - Indicates that Authentication profiles are used to authenticate console users.
 Telnet - Indicates that Authentication profiles are used to authenticate Telnet users.
 Secure Telnet (SSH) - Indicates that Authentication profiles are used to authenticate Secure Shell (SSH) users.
 SSH provides clients secure and encrypted remote connections to a device.
 Login Method List Defines the method used by the application to authenticate normal login. http_method_list and https_method_list are fixed method names for http and https respectively.
 Enable Method List Defines the method used by the application to enable a normal login.
+2 Solact the login m asthod for the Console, Talact, and Secure Talact (SSH) from the list under Legin Method List

-- 2. Select the login method for the Console, Telnet, and Secure Telnet (SSH) from the list under Login Method List. - 3.
-Select the enable method for the Console, Telnet, and Secure Telnet (SSH) from the list under Enable Method List. - 4.
-Click Apply.
+2. Select the login method for the Console, Telnet, and Secure Telnet (SSH) from the list under Login Method List.

+3. Select the enable method for the Console, Telnet, and Secure Telnet (SSH) from the list under Enable Method List.

+4. Click Apply.
 The Application Authentication settings are defined, and the device is updated.